owlbear-rodeo/owlbear-rodeo-legacy/src/docs/howTo/usingDice.md

 ## Styling Your Dice

-Owlbear Rodeo has a bunch of varying dice styles to choose from when you roll.
+Owlbear Rodeo has a bunch of varying dice styles to choose from.
-To change your dice style click Select Dice Style Button in the top left of the dice tray.
+To change your dice style click Select Dice Style button in the top left of the dice tray.

 ![Dice Styles](diceStyles)

 ## Expanding Your Dice Tray

-The dice tray comes in two different sizes to change the size click the Expand Dice Tray Button in the top right of the dice tray.
+The dice tray comes in two different sizes to change the size click the Expand Dice Tray button in the top right of the dice tray.

 ![Dice Tray Size](diceTraySize)